xenit-eu/helm-alfresco/README.md

 * Required: false
 * Default: 1
-* Description: Specify the livenessProbe success threshhold for how many consecutive successes for the probe to be considered successful after having failed
+* Description: Specify the livenessProbe success thresh hold for how many consecutive successes for the probe to be considered successful after having failed

 #### `acs.livenessProbe.timeoutSeconds`

 * Required: false
 * Default: 10
 * Description: Specify the livenessProbe timeout for probes to be considered as failure

+#### `acs.readinessProbe.failureThreshold`

+* Required: false
+* Default: 6
+* Description: Specify the readinessProbe failure thresh hold fp how many consecutive failure before it stops probing

+#### `acs.readinessProbe.initialDelaySeconds`

+* Required: false
+* Default: 60
+* Description: Specify the readinessProbe initial delay before it starts probing

+#### `acs.readinessProbe.periodSeconds`

+* Required: false
+* Default: 20
+* Description: Specify the readinessProbe period between probes

+#### `acs.readinessProbe.successThreshold`

+* Required: false
+* Default: 1
+* Description: Specify the readinessProbe success thresh hold for how many consecutive successes for the probe to be considered successful after having failed

+#### `acs.readinessProbe.timeoutSeconds`

+* Required: false
+* Default: 10
+* Description: Specify the readinessProbe timeout for probes to be considered as failure

 #### `acs.strategy.type`